+You’ve already learned how to make a viral video, now it’s time to optimize your video descriptions and title for search engines.
 You probably already know that Facebook is a major force in the world of video marketing.

 But YouTube is still a huge player when it comes to getting your videos found by the people who need the products and services you’re offering.

 For one thing, it’s the second largest search engine on the planet.
 And maybe just as importantly, it’s owned by Google.
 So it’s safe to say that if you want your videos to get seen far and wide, you still want to make ole YouTube happy.

 One great way to do that is to create very detailed YouTube descriptions of each video.

 Most people just slap a video up there and attach a short blurb about it.
 The conventional wisdom behind this practice is that shorter is better.
 And sometimes, it is.